MacaPecha/devsite-docs/guides/resources/faqs/integrations.pt.md

 >
 > Nota
 >
-> A comissão do Mercado Pago será descontada dos fundos que o vendedor receber.
-Primeiro é descontada a comissão do Mercado Pago, e a comissão do Marketplace é descontada do restante.
+> A comissão do Mercado Libre será descontada dos fundos que o vendedor receber.
+Primeiro é descontada a comissão do Mercado Libre, e a comissão do Marketplace é descontada do restante.